HITLAB-DeepIGeoS/DeepIGeoS/README.md

 </div>

 > both P-net and R-net are connected with a CRF, which is modeled as an RNN (CRF-Net) so that it can be trained jointly with P-Net/R-Net by back-propagation.
-  - CRFs (원본과 segmentationt사이의 E를 최소화,[Conditional Random Fields as Recurrent Neural Networks](https://arxiv.org/abs/1502.03240)): enhance segmentation accuracy by introducing spatial consistency.
+  - CRFs (minimize the E between original and segmentationt,[Conditional Random Fields as Recurrent Neural Networks](https://arxiv.org/abs/1502.03240)): enhance segmentation accuracy by introducing spatial consistency.
 Such methods encourage segmentation consistency between adjacent pixel pairs with high similarity.
-In order to better model long-range connections within the image,a fully connected CRF was used to establith pairwise potentials on all pairs of pixels in the image. 즉, 쉽게 말하면 resolution을 높이는 것.
+In order to better model long-range connections within the image,a fully connected CRF was used to establith pairwise potentials on all pairs of pixels in the image.
+The purpose of this process is a resolution increasement.
+  - **But here CRFs is not implemented!**
+  -
  </div>
 <img width="400" alt="Screen Shot 2022-01-16 at 19 57 42" src="https://user-images.githubusercontent.com/40614421/150639045-971777fa-574a-469d-b1e1-e8f208300bf8.png">
  </div>